Momentum-Team-12/ajax-itunes/README.md

 ## Product Requirements

 - A user can search for songs by artist or band name.
-- Validate the input so that a search request is not sent with no search term.
 - Display the search results without reloading the page.
 - The results should include song details.
 You must include the song title, but the data you'll get back from the API has other info you can consider including, like artist name, album title, album image, and release date.
 - The number of results you show is up to you.
 If no results are returned from a search, your UI should communicate this to the user in a clear way (how you do this is up to you).